 The Wolfhawk arrived on a rather hot and humid summer day in August.
 My writing pals introduced this knife to me as something different.
 When I was able to give it the time it was due, I found them to be correct.
 First, the knife was not as large as the fixed-blade knives I had been evaluating of late.
 Second, the knife came with an interesting scabbard.
 Third and finally, its mission was not the same as all the other knives I had evaluated recently.

-Kelly Van Orden, the designer of the Wolfhawk created this knife to support our troops overseas.
+Kelly Van Orden, the Wolfhawk’s designer, created this knife to support our troops overseas.
 It was not designed with the specific intent of any task other than to be a back-up tool for the military.
-Through his assessment of our troops’ needs (with their input) and their equipment, it was ascertained that if an operator needed to “dump kit and git” they never left without their rifle, so why not design a knife that traveled with the rifle at all times?
+By assessing our troops’ needs (with their input) and their equipment, he ascertained that if an operator needs to “dump kit and git,” they never leave without their rifle.
+So why not design a knife that traveled with the rifle at all times?
 As a result, TOPS Knives produced the Wolfhawk and the scabbard that would attach it to the rail mounts of an M-4 style rifle.

 The knife itself was at first rather plain to me.
 It appeared to be a “mini tanto” with a straight spine and rather simple Micarta grips.
-Not really large enough to be a fighting knife, or a bush or survival knife, I thought perhaps it was just a novelty due to its scabbard’s design to hang off of a rail.
+It didn’t seem large enough to be a fighting knife, or a bush or survival knife.
+I thought perhaps it was just a novelty due to its scabbard’s design to hang off of a rail.
 But then I began the field evaluation.

 The Wolfhawk easily withstood the 400 strikes delivered from the steel claw hammer.
 One hundred strikes were delivered to each side except the edge.
 I observed only slight deformation on the spine from the 100 strikes delivered there.
 The sides of the blade showed only slight cosmetic disfigurement, and the tail end of the grip showed none!
 The black traction coating is tough, tough, tough.
 The hammer test removed only a bit of it on the 90-degree angle of the left side of the spine.

 As the knife is often a tool more so than a weapon, I used it as such.
 I pried a board from a pallet with more than a little effort (mostly because the little knife lacked the leverage of the larger blades); this caused no damage to it at all.
-Although the knife is not big enough for outdoor chores like batoning wood for a fire, or hacking large branches for making a shelter, it worked well in duties that included carving wood, peeling apples, and general kitchen duties.
+Although the knife is not big enough for outdoor chores like batoning wood for a fire, or hacking large branches for making a shelter, it worked well for duties like carving wood, peeling apples, and general kitchen work.

 The jimping on the thumb indentations provide a strong purchase for thumb and finger, but proved to be too painful in the part of the evaluation where I coat the knife with canola oil and stab the ol’ poplar stump violently (this is normally completed using a “saber” type grip).
 It’s important to note that this activity became ideal when I put on a pair of GI leather gloves and commenced stabbing operations.